Michigan derives its name from the French translation of the Chippewa, or Ojibwe, Native American word “mishigamaa” which means “great water”.

 Most Prized Fish Species in Michigan

-There are many types of fish that anglers want to catch the year round in Michigan and the surrounding Great Lakes.
+There are many types of fish that anglers want to catch year-round in Michigan and the surrounding Great Lakes.
 However, some of the most prized types of fish species are those that provide a good challenge when it comes to catching and, for some, those that provide tasty food value.

 - Atlantic Salmon: This feisty fish is one that is well known for its fighting and leaping abilities.
 Transplanted to the Great Lakes, the Atlantic Salmon begins their spawning in the mid-summer months which is a great time to try and catch them.
 Lake Michigan Salmon fishing is a top activity in the state.
 Long known for its delicious taste and nutritional value, this fish is an angler favorite.